SimVascular/svZeroDSolver/docs/cpp/pages/main.md

 Some noteworthy features of svZeroDPlus are:
 * It is completely modular.
-Users can create custom flow models by arranging modular blocks corresponding to blood vessels, junctions, different types of boundary conditions, etc.
+Users can create custom flow models by arranging blocks corresponding to blood vessels, junctions, different types of boundary conditions, etc.
 * It is written in C++ to enable high-performance applications.
-* It offers both a Python API and a C++ shared library to interface with other Python or C++-based applications.
+* svZeroDPlus offers both a Python API and a C++ shared library to interface with other Python or C++-based applications.
+This allows it to be used in a fully coupled manner with other multi-physics solvers, and for parameter estimation, uncertainty quantification, etc.
-* This allows svZeroDPlus to be used in a fully coupled manner with other multi-physics solvers, and for parameter estimation, uncertainty quantification, etc.
+* The svZeroDCalibrator application, which is included in svZeroDPlus, optimizes 0D blood vessel parameters to recapitulate given time-varying flow and pressure measurements (for example, from a high-fidelity 3D simulation).
+This allows users to build accurate 0D models that reflect observed hemodynamics.

 Zero-dimensional (0D) models
 are lightweight methods to simulate bulk hemodynamic quantities in the